lerizan/Command-Logger/README.md

 - `commandlogger.use` - Access to CommandLogger commands (default: op)
 - `commandlogger.reload` - Reload configuration (default: op)

-## Discord Webhook Setup

-1. Go to your Discord server settings
-2. Navigate to Integrations → Webhooks
-3. Create a new webhook
-4. Copy the webhook URL
-5. Paste it in the `config.yml` file under `webhook.url`

 ## Features in Detail

 ### Discord Embed Information